anonaddy/addy.io/source/_articles/report-abuse-or-blocking-website/report-a-website-that-is-blocking-addy-io-alias-domains.md

 section: content
 title: Report a website that is blocking addy.io alias domains
 date: 2026-05-28
 description: How to report a website or service that blocks addy.io alias domains.
-Help addy.io request delisting or correction so legitimate users can sign up.
+Includes an email template you can send to the site, and how to report to addy.io for follow-up.
 helpCategories: [report-abuse-or-blocking-website]
 order: 2
 ---

 Some websites or services **block** or reject signups that use addy.io [alias](/help/what-are-the-different-kinds-of-aliases/) domains (e.g. @anonaddy.com, @anonaddy.me, or [custom domains](/help/adding-a-custom-domain/) used with addy.io).
-That can happen when a site wrongly treats addy.io as a "disposable" or throwaway email provider. addy.io is **not** a disposable email service-see [Why addy.io is not a disposable email service](/help/why-addy-io-is-not-a-disposable-email-service/).
-If you find a site that blocks addy.io domains, you can report it so addy.io can try to have the block removed or corrected.
-This article explains how to report a blocking website.
+That can happen when a site wrongly treats addy.io as a "disposable" or throwaway email provider. addy.io is **not** a disposable email service.
+See [Why addy.io is not a disposable email service](/help/why-addy-io-is-not-a-disposable-email-service/).
+If you find a site that blocks addy.io domains, you can email the site using the template below, [report it to addy.io](#how-to-report-a-blocking-website), or both.
+This article explains what to include and how to report.

 <h2 id="what-to-include-when-you-report">What to include when you report</h2>